taolson/Admiran/doc/Language.md

 ## Expressions

-A Admiran expression is a sequence of term expressions and function applications interleaved with infix operators.
+An Admiran expression is a sequence of term expressions and function applications interleaved with infix operators.
 Term expressions can be:

 * a variable, constructor, or literal
+* a tuple
 * a parenthesized expression
 * a presection or postsection
 * a generalized partial application
 * a list expression
-* a tuple expression
 * a range expression
 * a list comprehension
 * a case expression
+* a lambda expression

-which are detailed in later sections.
+which are detailed below.

 ### Operator Precedence and Associativity